bar181/e15/p3/README.md

 It is a content creation site that follows best practices of a catelog application.
 We call use the term BAR (Brief and Readable) to brand our style of slides.
 Inspiration for this design is based on Instagram, the array of new GPT slide generators and my own professional/non-professional works.
 In general, a user creates a BAR by inputing text and selecting their preferred images.
+Users can view portfolios (public items only) of other users

-+ Visitors can search and view BARs (only BARs flagged as shareable by the author are available)
++ Visitors can search and view (public) BARs
 + Visitors can register/log in to create their own BAR
-+ Users can add/update BARs in their collection - setup details (BAR name, topic, shareable flag), Contents inputs include images
++ Users can add/update BARs in their collection including setup details (BAR name, topic, shareable flag) and contents (inputs include images)
-+ Users can make a BAR shareable meaning visitors and other registered users can view; alternative they can keep the BAR private
++ Users can make a BAR shareable or private
++ Users can soft delete their own BAR
++ Users can view a list of other users with shareable BARs
++ Users can view the portfolio of other users (only shareable items)
 + Sample BARs and users are provided
++ use soft deletes
++ added middleware to ensure user is author for any edit/delete functionality
 + The home page features
   + Searchable public gallery
-  + Users can create, edit or view their own works
+  + Users can create, view their own works (from here users can view, edit or soft delete their works)
+  + Users can view list of other users with public works (from here they can seee the other user's public portfolio)
-+ The create/edit pages feature
++ The create/edit BAR pages feature
   + User inputs
   + Unique slug
   + List of available images to use (each uses a foreign key to images table)